Edmonton boy, 3, held hostage by armed man at Canada Border Services Agency office | CBC News

 Mbaisa said more needs to be done to keep people safe at immigration enforcement offices, including a full-time security guard stationed in the lobby.

-Her husband, Nicklas Tutjavi, is facing deportation to Namibia, and Mbaisa plans to attend his next hearing at the CBSA office on Wednesday.
+Her husband, Niclas Tutjavi, is facing deportation to Namibia, and Mbaisa plans to attend his next hearing at the CBSA office on Wednesday.

 "I'm not feeling OK and the kids, they don't want to see that place, but I have to be there for my husband," she said.